CGA17/CGA17.githib.io/index.md

 ## Methods
-Datasets were obtained from the 1000 Genomes Project aligned to GRCh38 Raw VCF (variant call file) processing was performed using the plink package Gene annotations were converted from GRCh37 to GRCh38 using UCSC LiftOver (http://genome.ucsc.edu) eQTL calling was performed using the Matrix eQTL R package ⁹ The eQTL calling follows a linear regression. eQTL Regression Equation: Y = XB + e
-Fine-mapping was performed using the susieR R package1
+At a high level, we obtained genetic variant and gene expression information from the 1000 Genomes Project, and we associated genetic variants with gene expression using Matrix eQTL.
+Using these eQTLs that we called, we fine-mapped them (find the statistically more likely to be causal ones) using the susieR package.
+Some more details are below:
+- We obtained our datasets from the 1000 Genomes Project aligned to GRCh38 and the Gene Expression aligned to GRCh37! (https://www.internationalgenome.org/data)
+- We processed variant call files using the plink package (https://www.cog-genomics.org/plink/1.9/)
+- We converted gene annotations using the UCSC LiftOver tool (http://genome.ucsc.edu)
+- We called cis-eQTLs within 500 kilobases of a gene with a p-value threshold of 5e-8 using the matrix eQTL package which implements linear regression
+- eQTL Regression Equation: Y = XB + e
+- We statistically fine-mapped our eQTLs using the iterative Bayesian Stepwise Selection Approach implemented in susieR.

 ## Conclusions